-- Defendant may file a "claim" to contest the garnishment.
-The claim can be filed at any time and must be based on either: (1) that the plaintiff does not have a judgment against the defendant; (2) that the plaintiff's affidavit of garnishment is untrue or legally insufficient (left out a required element, did not identify the defendant or property properly, or listed an incorrect amount on the affidavit); OR(3) the defendant's funds are subject to 1 or more statutory exemptions. - A Claim may not be used to contest an underlying judgment or to express financial hardship.
-At the Claim hearing, the burden is on the defendant to prove the basis for the claim. - To contest or appeal the judgment, you must file a motion or appeal with the court that issued the judgment.
+- Defendant may file a claim to contest the garnishment.
+The claim can be filed at any time and must be based on either: (1) that the plaintiff does not have a judgment against the defendant; (2) that the plaintiff's affidavit of garnishment is untrue or legally insufficient (left out a required element, did not identify the defendant or property properly, or listed an incorrect amount on the affidavit); OR(3) the defendant's funds are subject to 1 or more statutory exemptions. - The Claim may not be used to contest an underlying judgment or to express financial hardship.
+At the Claim hearing, the burden is on the defendant to prove the basis for his claim. - Plaintiff may file a claim to contest the garnishee's answer as legally insufficient or untrue.
+This must be filed within 20 days after being served with the answer.

+To contest or appeal the judgment, the defendant must file the appropriate motion(s) or appeal with the court that issued the judgment.
 If the appeal or motion to set aside or vacate was filed prior to the garnishment, the court may be required to stay or dismiss the garnishment.